 Facilities and Partners

-Facilities: two physical labs with access to more than 30 robots, robotics simulation & accessories, specialist AI software, Modelling, visualisation & analytics IDE, Matlabs and Simulinks , advanced AR kit, mobile and wearable devices, ore than 30 high specs computers and laptops, video conference facilities, ClverTouch Smart TV and 3D printers for key members to build the parts of the robots.
+Facilities: two physical labs with access to more than 30 robots, robotics simulation & accessories, specialist AI software, Modelling, visualisation & analytics IDE, Matlabs and Simulinks , advanced AR kit, mobile and wearable devices, more than 30 high specs computers and laptops, video conference facilities, CleverTouch and industrial grae and educational 3D printers for key members to build the parts of the robots.

-National Human Rights Commission Malaysia, Team Quest, Sony Technologies Centre, various Schools in Wales,
+National Human Rights Commission Malaysia, Team Quest, Sony Technologies Centre, Barclay's Eagle Lab, various Schools in Wales,

 National Museum Cardiff, See Science Ltd. and etc.

-Join us for PhD and Master in research
+Join us for PhD, Master or Internship Research

 The EUREKA Robotics Lab recruits highly motivated, academically-strong PhD and Master Researchers who are able to develop world-class humanoid robotics projects and will contribute to the research knowledge that will have real industrial, public and social impact.

 Studying for a research degree is a highly rewarding but challenging process.
 You will be supervised by professional but friendly academics supported by a research team and external collaborators or robotics vendors.
 Networking with like-minded interdisciplinary individuals, you will push the research boundaries of our understanding about service and social robotics landscape, and work to become a leading expert in your topic area with regular contact and supervision with your supervisors.

 Most research projects would involve real stakeholders which you will gain project management, critical communication and presentation skills, as well as leadership, possible business and innovation skills; and the ability to seek solutions to complex, multifaceted problems.

 The higher research degree can be self-funded or industrial/research project-funded.
 Please see the following current offering braod topics in the lab (not limited to):